 We track MLB bat usage every opening day and some select days throughout the season.
-Below is our report on what wood bats MLB players use for 2022, 2021, 2020, and 2019.
+Our most recent 2023 data is below (as well as our historical data).

 Most Used Bat in MLB

-We’ve tracked bat usage since 2019.
+We’ve tracked bat usage from 2019-2023.
 That data is compiled from our sources below and you can see the trend line here.

-Marucci and Victus (who is owned by Marucci) have dominated the plates since 2019.
+Marucci and Victus (who is owned by Marucci) have domianted the plate since 2019.
 Only 2021, the pandemic year, did Slugger figure a way to edge out Victus.
-For the first year since we’ve been tracking, Victus leads the way in MLB bat usage.
+Marucci is back on top for 2023 by a point.

 2022 Opening Day MLB Bat Usage